lgrcia/prose/docs/source/tutorials/modular-reduction/modular-reduction.rst

 .. title:: Objective

-In this tutorial we will create a custom :py:class:`~prose.Block` and include it in a pipeline which goal is to detect and trace a moving object in the following observation:
+In this tutorial we will create a custom :py:class:`~prose.Block` and include it in a pipeline (:py:class:`~prose.Unit`) which goal is to detect and trace a moving object in the following observation:

 .. figure:: ./moving_dataset_movie.gif
    :align: center